The Phytoandrogenic and Adaptogenic Properties of Pine Pollen

 The Functional Nutrition of RAW Pine Pollen™

-Specific Nutrients and Their Major Roles
+Specific Nutrients and Their Major Functions

-- Vitamin D3: Crucial for bone health and immune function (Wu, 2009).
+- Vitamin D3: Supports bone integrity and immune health, with significant implications for hormonal balance (Wu, 2009).

-Level Four: The Negative Feedback System
+Level Four: Resetting the Negative Feedback System

-How the Endocrine System Controls the Production of (Most) Hormones
+How the Endocrine System Controls Hormone Production

 Negative Feedback in Androgen Regulation